MarianneH/your-comfort-zone/README.md

 The news are accompanied by different fun elements, which are pulled in using more APIs.
 These aim to support the relaxing characteristic of our project.

+# Demo
+Link to the website through Netlify:

 # Feature list:
 * Designed welcome section using parallax scroll elements
+* fitlered newssection showing news articles
-* fitlered newssection & topic selection buttons to switch topics - requests are going to newscatcherAPI
+* topic selection buttons to switch topics of the displayed news
 * news open in Modal on click for more information
 * infinite scrolling of news (following https://www.youtube.com/watch?v=NZKUirTtxcg)
 * Multi-page integration using React Router Dom
-* Nasas photo of the day integration, every day there is a new image
+* Nasas photo of the day integration, every day there is a new image coming from the NASA API
-* Fox photo integration, on click it changed
+* Fox photo integration, on click it changes using the Fox API
-* Dall-E2 integration, on input it generates an image
+* Dall-E2 integration, on input it generates an image using the openAPI
 * navigation - links to Home, About using NavLink (React Router Dom) - links to Nasa, Fox and Dall-E2 using HashLink (React Router Hash)
 * About-us page

+# Build with
+* React

 # APIs used
 * Newscatcher API - Search multi-language worldwide news articles published online with NewsCatcher's News API - https://newscatcherapi.com/